-(1) amendments to Bankruptcy Rule 3002.1 \ \ \; (2) amendments to Rule 8006; \ \ \.
-The Standing Committee unanimously approved the Advisory Committee's recommendations.
+(1) amendments to Bankruptcy Rule 3002.1 ; (2) amendments to Rule 8006; .
+The

-Rule 3002.1 (Notice Relating to Claims Secured by a Security Interest in the Debtor's Principal Residence in a Chapter 13 Case) and Related Official Forms
+Standing Committee unanimously approved the Advisory Committee's recommendations.

-Rule 3002.1 is amended to encourage a greater degree of compliance with its provisions by adding an optional motion process the debtor or case trustee can initiate to determine a mortgage claim's status while a chapter 13 case is pending to give the debtor an opportunity to cure any postpetition defaults that may have occurred.
+Rule 3002.1 (Notice Relating to Claims Secured by a Security Interest in the Debtor's Principal Residence in a Chapter 13 Case) and Related Official Forms by adding an optional motion process the debtor or case trustee can initiate to determine a mortgage claim's status while a chapter 13 case is pending to give the debtor an opportunity to cure any postpetition defaults that may have occurred.
 The changes also add more detailed provisions about notice of payment changes for home-equity lines of credit.